ToMCCA-3: A realistic 3-body coalescence model: Introduction

-Among the light nuclei and antinuclei, deuterons have been measured with the highest precision, as a function of multiple variables such as multiplicity, momentum, and rapidity.
-Models attempting to describe their formation—including statistical hadronization \cite{Andronic:2010qu, Andronic:2017pug, Vovchenko:2018fiy} and coalescence \cite{Butler:1963pp, Csernai:1986qf, Nagle:1996vp, Scheibl:1998tk, Blum:2019suo}, a nuclear fusion-like process in high-energy collisions—have been largely successful, despite relying on different underlying principles.
-In statistical hadronization models (SHM), light nuclei are produced from a hadron gas in thermal equilibrium and according to the laws of quantum statistics and with an appropriate treatment of the quantum number conservation laws depending on the size of the system.
-SHM predicted abundances depend on the particle mass, spin, temperature and volume of the system.
+Among the light nuclei and antinuclei, deuterons have been measured with the highest precision, as a function of multiple variables such as multiplicity, transverse momentum, and rapidity.
+Models attempting to describe their formation—including statistical hadronization \cite{Andronic:2010qu, Andronic:2017pug, Vovchenko:2018fiy} and coalescence \cite{Butler:1963pp, Csernai:1986qf, Nagle:1996vp, Scheibl:1998tk, Blum:2019suo}, a nuclear fusion-like process in high-energy collisions -- have been largely successful, despite relying on different underlying principles.
+In statistical hadronization models (SHM), light nuclei are produced from a hadron gas in thermal equilibrium, according to the laws of quantum statistics, and with an appropriate treatment of the quantum number conservation laws, depending on the size of the system.
+SHM-predicted abundances depend on the particle mass and spin, as well as the temperature and volume of the system.
 The coalescence approach describes how individual (anti)nucleons merge into (anti)nuclei based on their proximity in momentum and spatial coordinates.
-However, discrepancies between the measured and predicted observables remain, particularly in the production of heavier systems such as helium, tritium, and hypertriton (a bound state of a neutron, a proton, and a $\Lambda$ baryon) \cite{ALICE:2022veq, ALargeIonColliderExperiment:2021puh}.
-The latter confirms to be a key observable for discriminating between thermal and coalescence production \cite{Steinheimer:2012tb, Bellini:2018epz, Bellini2021} due to its broad size ($\sim10$~fm) and small energy ($\sim150$~keV) that binds the $\Lambda$ to the deuteron core \cite{ALICE:2022sco}.
+However, discrepancies between the measured and predicted observables remain, particularly in the production of heavier systems such as helium, triton, and hypertriton (a bound state of a neutron, a proton, and a $\Lambda$ baryon) \cite{ALICE:2022veq, ALargeIonColliderExperiment:2021puh}.
+The latter confirms to be a key observable for discriminating between thermal and coalescence production~\cite{Steinheimer:2012tb, Bellini:2018epz, Bellini2021} due to its broad size ($\sim10$~fm) and small energy that binds the $\Lambda$ to the deuteron core (world average $B_{\Lambda}=105\pm26 $~keV, \cite{HyperNucleiDatabase}).
 The first hypertriton measurement in p--Pb collisions, supports the coalescence model and disfavors the hypothesis of thermal production~\cite{ALargeIonColliderExperiment:2021puh}.

-While widely used, coalescence models often involve free parameters—such as the coalescence momentum—whose values are not derived from first principles and vary depending on the production environment.
-Traditional models assume simple momentum-based coalescence, while more advanced quantum-mechanical approaches incorporate nucleon wave functions and the size of the emission source, according to a Wigner function-based formulation \cite{Scheibl:1998tk, Blum:2019suo, Bellini2021}.
-Such an approach also finds application in recent developments based on Monte Carlo methods that allow us to apply coalescence as an afterburner to particle production~\cite{Kachelrie2020,Mahlein2023}.